Revised: February 1, 2023

 For hotels located in certain jurisdictions such as New York City, New York sales taxes and a New York City Hotel Room Occupancy Tax must be collected on both the rent charged by the hotel and the amount Journese charges for its services, which we are required to collect and remit to these jurisdictions.

 Hotel stays do not earn or qualify for any points, awards, airline miles or elite status upgrades under any hotel loyalty or frequent guest program.
 Hotels may require a credit card or cash deposit up to several hundred dollars based upon room or suite category upon check-in to cover additional expenses incurred during the hotel stay.
 These deposits are made direct to the hotel at check-in and are unrelated to the amount paid to Journese.
-Hotel beach and ocean conditions change with the seasons due to storms, erosion damage, wind, wave heights, swells, coastal flooding, sea level rise and other conditions including seaweed, Sargassum, rocks, debris, flooding and other conditions which may limit access or close beachwalks and roads.
+Hotel beaches, shorelines and ocean conditions are subject to change due to storms, erosion damage, wind, wave heights, swells, coastal flooding, sea level rise and other conditions including seaweed, Sargassum, rocks, debris, flooding and other conditions which may limit access or close beachwalks and roads.